view of Waverley Abbey ruins, multiple arched windows, Surrey

 by Jan

-A visit to Waverley Abbey in historic Surrey will take you back 900 years, to a time when this meadow was the site for a bustling monk community.
-Today the abbey lays in ruins, but remains a popular attraction for history-lovers and families in Surrey.
+A visit to Waverley Abbey near Farnham in Surrey will take you back 900 years, to a time when the site was home to a bustling monk community.
+Today the abbey lays in ruins in a meadow, but remains a popular attraction for history-lovers and families in Surrey.

 A brief history of Waverley Abbey

 Waverley Abbey was built for Catholic monks over 900 years ago and was the first Cistercian abbey in England.
-Its founder was the Bishop of Winchester, William Giffard.
-Nowadays, English Heritage manages Waverley Abbey and what’s even better, admission is free.
+Its founder was William Gifford, the Bishop of Winchester, .

-Today’s the ruins at Waverley Abbey are from the newer, grander replacement building.
-As you approach Waverley Abbey, you’ll appreciate the significant size of the site.
+The ruins you see today at Waverley Abbey are from the grander, replacement building.
+As you approach the ruins, you’ll appreciate the significant size of the site.

 View of Waverley Abbey Ruins from well kept grass, Surrey

-Although Waverley Abbey lays in ruins, it’s clear to see the footprint of the buildings as you wander round.
-Some areas are still in good condition and show how grand the buildings were at the time.
-The different areas of the abbey, such as the dormitory and eating areas, are clearly defined, so it’s easier to imagine original life here.
+The audio commentary provides a step-by-step guide to each room and what it was used for.
+Although Waverley Abbey is now in ruins, it’s clear to see the footprint of the former monastery.
+Some areas are still in good condition and you can visualise how the buildings were used at the time.
+Some of the highlights are the monks’ refectory and dormitory.

 Another view of Waverley Abbey Ruins, Surrey